 Diet can make or break the success of a fitness or sporting activity.
 And like any athlete, rowers approach the activity with particular fitness and weight management goals.
 Proper nutrition for rowers to fuel the body correctly is necessary to help maximize the athletic performance of every rower.

 Factors such as time and the weather will significantly influence the kind of meal your body requires – and the amount you should take as a rower.
-Notice that using a rowing machine is a calorie burner, meaning that your body will require a good supply of calories to replenish the calories burned on a rowing machine.
+Notice that using a rowing machine is a calorie burner, meaning that your body will require a good supply of calories to replenish the calories burned rowing.

 The strenuous nature of the sport also means that you lose a lot of water through sweat especially in hot weather.
-Your diet therefore needs to be sufficiently supplied with fluids at all times to avoid dehydration, due to the calories burned rowing!
+Your diet and all nutrition for rowers needs to be sufficiently supplied with fluids at all times to avoid dehydration, due to the calories burned rowing!

 You don’t have to be a professional rower to follow a proper meal plan.
 The well balanced diet is important even if you row simply for the fun of it.
 That includes indoor rowing, as this diet significantly determines how successful you become on your fitness journey.

 Whatever kind of rowing workout you engage in; your meals must be patterned in a way to:

 - Fuel your workout – before training or racing; provide your body with the energy necessary to take you through the session.